zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

     *   a genesis account for the key entry above with `Trustee` and `NodeAdmin` roles
     *   a genesis txn that makes the local node a validator
 *   configures and starts the node
-*   if `-u` option is specified the command will set a custom user the `dcld` service is executed as

 Outputs:

-*   `*.dclkey.json` file in the current directory with node admint key data (address, public key, mnemonic)
+*   `*.dclkey.json` file in the current directory with node admin key data (address, public key, mnemonic)
 *   standard output:
     *   genesis file `$HOME/.dcld/config/genesis.json`

-**Notes**

-    * by default the command will try to setup a systemd `dcld` service to start under `ubuntu` user
-    * if needed you may consier to specify a different service user `-u user`

 ### Validator Node